alexis-evelyn/RandomTech/.github/PULL_REQUEST_TEMPLATE/standard.md

----
-name: Default Template
-about: Create a Pull Request with Changes To RandomTech Or API
-title: '[RandomTech or API]: PR Name or Short Description'
-labels: 'pr'
-assignees: 'alexis-evelyn'

----

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.